Harald Parigger

-Harald Parigger, born 1953 in Flensburg, is a German writer.
-He studied history and German in Würzburg.
+Harald Parigger, born 9 September 1953 in Flensburg, is a German historian and novelist.
+He studied history and Germanic in Würzburg.
 He became a secondary school teacher and later worked at the House of Bavarian History in Munich.
 He has written a number of academic essays, poems, plays, short stories and historical novels, mainly for children and young people.
 His novels include Im Schatten des schwarzen Todes (English- In the shadow of the black death), Der schwarze Mönch and Der Rubin des Königs.